rhunter-3/mbp_dual_boot/guide.md

 * Ubuntu will be booted using EFI (not CSM/BIOS compatibility mode).
 * Proprietary nVidia driver will be used (instead of the open source nouveau driver which casues heat and battery issues).

-Some minor issues that crop up are also detailed with fixes.
+Some minor issues that pop up are also detailed with fixes.

 ## Starting Point